Christianity and abortion: The Lutheran Church–Missouri Synod

-The Lutheran Church–Missouri Synod views abortion as contrary to God's Word.
-The church released a statement on their website saying that abortion "is not a moral option, except as a tragically unavoidable byproduct of medical procedures necessary to prevent the death of another human being, viz., the mother."
-The LCMS believes that whether abortion is legal or not, it does not change the fact that abortion is as sin.
+The Lutheran Church–Missouri Synod (LCMS) views abortion as contrary to God's Word.
+The church has stated that abortion "is not a moral option, except as a tragically unavoidable byproduct of medical procedures necessary to prevent the death of another human being, viz., the mother."
+The LCMS believes that whether abortion is legal or not, it does not change the fact that abortion is a sin.
 On the topic of whether abortion is allowed in the case of rape or incest, the LCMS has stated that though there are many "emotional arguments for abortion... the fact of the matter is that it is wrong to take the life of one innocent victim (the unborn child)...It is indeed a strange logic that would have us kill an innocent unborn baby for the crime of his father."

 Wisconsin Evangelical Lutheran Synod

 The Wisconsin Evangelical Lutheran Synod adopted a resolution in July 2011 on social issues, where it includes the twofold approach: